-Pinner and David Simmonds, MP for Ruislip, Northwood and Pinner Since coming to live in Hillingdon 20 years ago, Sharon Pink has supported many cultural, social, organisations.
-She said: "Volunteering is a terrific way to get to know a business, I have helped and mentored local start-up companies especially those led by women and ethnic Championing Ruislip Manor's local businesses In 2006, Les Drussel set up the Ruislip Manor Chamber of Commerce and has been its chair ever since.
+Sharon Pink and Lord Finkelstein, OBE of Pinner and David Simmonds, MP for Ruislip, Northwood and Pinner Since coming to live in Hillingdon 20 years ago, Sharon Pink has supported many cultural, social, organisations.
+She said: "Volunteering is a terrific way to get to know a business, I have helped and mentored local start-up companies especially those led by women and ethnic "Hopefully in all these volunteer In 2006, Les Drussel set up the Ruislip Manor Chamber of Commerce and has been its chair ever since.
 He said: "Over the past 28 years we have championed local businesses through our summer and Christmas fundays to improve Ruislip Manor high street's profile and trade, raised money for the Christmas lights and donations to many local charities.
-"I'm passionate about supporting local businesses, both big and small, looking at to thrive.
-"As Chair of the Police Safer Neighbourhoods Team.
-I also work hard to address any community safety issues to help keep local people safe.
-"I'm delighted to win this award on behalf of everyone who works for the in what I have achieved. working under supervision one-to-one with students on money skills "My reward has been seeing young vulnerable people achieve things they have never done before." cting the interests of the Sout "As does the thanks I receive from local residents who stop me to say "well done" when I'm out litter picking in and around South Ruislip.
-I, like many who help out in the community, do not look for thanks for what we do, hence receiving an award was very unexpected, but much appreciated.
-Supporting children with special educational needs Hayes-based charity SEND Family Support has been supporting local children with special educational needs since 2015.
-Sarah Francis, and feel honoured and privileged we have been nominated.
-We love to be able to offer support and advice to families who have children with special educational needs.
-"Having my own child with special needs and volunteering for SEND Family Support has helped me to use my own knowledge and experience to guide others in need of help, as I never had such support when my own children were growing up, so it's a very special feeling for our charity to have been awarded this honour."
+"I'm passionate about supporting local businesses, both big and small, looking at "As Chair of the Police Safer Neighbourhoods Team, I also work hard to address any community safety issues to help keep local people safe.
+"I'm delighted to win this award on behalf of everyone who works for the working under supervision one-to-one with students on money skills "My reward has been seeing young vulnerable people achieve things they have never done before."

+John Cook

 John Cook has been a longstanding volunteer at Pield Heath House School working with teaching staff to deliver business and enterprise skills to students with special educational needs.
-He said: "I wanted to give the knowledge and enterprise to young people within a school setting needed something for myself, so I popped into the theatre, offered my help and landed a role in wardrobe.
+He said: "I wanted to give the knowledge and enterprise to young people within a school setting

+in what I have achieved.